 Finally, we have the Super Ball Flower.
 Exclusive to the Super Mario Bros. style, it's an alternative for the Fire Flower (hold down on a Fire Flower already in your course to select it).
 Nabbing it will turn Mario (or your chosen character) Game Boy green harking back to Super Mario Land on Nintendo's first handheld games console.

 Although superficially similar to the Fire Flower, the Super Balls continue in one direction until they bounce off a surface or hit an enemy.
 They can also be used to collect coins of any variety and to activate P Switches (although not On/Off Switches).

 And, as you probably expect by now if you've read through all of the above, it gives you protection from two damage hits.

 All this is immaterial, though, because the Super Ball Flower is without doubt the finest power-up on this list by virtue of the Birabuto Kingdom theme it plays while you wield it.
 Everyone's always screaming for objectivity - here it is!
 The Super Ball Flower: objectively the best Mario power-up in Super Mario Maker 2, and indeed in any Mario game, ever.
 Yep.

+Thanks to user LavaTwilight for pointing out a couple of the Fire Flower combos we'd missed.
 Let us know if you've got any questions regarding any of these in the comments below and we'll do our best to answer them.
 Also, feel free to share your finest course creations with the Nintendo Life community.